ta0kira/zeolite/README.md

   ```shell
   sed 1d trace-log.csv | cut -d, -f3,4 | grep -v 0rt | sort -u
   ```

+During module compilation, `zeolite` will output a file `.zeolite-cache/traced-lines` within the module's path.
+This file will contain one line per possible `context` in the `.csv`.
+The two can be compared to determine if any lines in the module's `.0rx` files have are not covered by the executed tests.
+Noe that `traced-lines` *does not* contain `.0rt` contexts.

 ## Compiler Pragmas and Macros